rinilali/SalaryPredictionPortfolio/README.md

    ### Preparing Data

     1) Have used one hot encoding method to transform categorical values to numeric.
-    2) Standardize the numeric features yearsExperience and milesFromMetropolis using minmaxscaler method.
+    2) Standardized the numeric features yearsExperience and milesFromMetropolis using minmaxscaler method.

    ### Test Models

-    1) Create subset of training data.
+    1) Created subset of training data.
     2) 80 % of the data is used for training and 20 % is used for testing the model.
     3) Fit the model
     4) Obtain the predictions